 It’s important to remember that buying an insurance write-off has its risks, though…

 Beware when buying: damaged cars for sale

-Buying a second-hand car has its risks, but you should be even more cautious when buying a used car that’s been written off.
+Buying a second-hand car has its risks, but you should be even more cautious when buying a used car that’s previously been written off.